Half Solid Raised

 What about cancellations or refunds?

-Your indoor shutters are custom made to fit your particular windows, so once your order has been accepted, checked and confirmed by phone and by email, it can’t be cancelled.
+Your shutters are custom made to fit your particular windows, so once your order has been accepted, checked and confirmed by phone and by email, it can’t be cancelled.
 We’ll do everything we can to make sure you are absolutely happy before sending your Order Confirmation email and making your shutters.

 What happens after I place my order online?